ddabrowiecki/Tracker/README.md

 ## The disclaimer

-Any public website related to financial calculations need a good disclaimer.
+Any public website related to financial calculations needs a good disclaimer.
 Of course, this website does not constitute tax advice!
 <img width="670" alt="Screenshot 2024-10-03 233811" src="https://github.com/user-attachments/assets/7c1bd16e-d2ae-4555-9ed9-ac32abf15560">